thomassuedbroecker/iOSMQTT-Bluemix-IoT-NodeRED/README.md

         </div> `

   6. Change the Text2Speech node to match your Text2Speech service
-  7. Change the url in **http response Node** for _audio_, _map_ and _cloudant_ nodes to match your nodeRed http address. _NOTE:_ This is for you that you can easily copy and past the URL later in your browser.
+  7. Change the url in **http response Node** for _audio_, _map_ and _cloudant_ nodes to match your nodeRed http address. _NOTE:_ This is for you, that you can later easily copy and past the URL later in your browser.

+  Here you can take look to the Node-RED flow you will copy:

   ![Node-RED-Flow](https://github.com/thomassuedbroecker/iOSMQTT-Bluemix-IoT-NodeRED/blob/master/iot-mqtt-for-ios-Images/node-red-flow.jpg)

 ***